bonds/bonds.github.io/content/posts/recipes/2022-07-30-carrot-cake-ice-cream.md

 ### Ice Cream

 Turn on ice cream maker and wait until its cold.
-Take custard mixture out of refridgerator and stir to get an even texture.
+Take custard mixture out of refrigerator and stir to get an even texture.
-Pour half of the mixture into the ice cream maker, returning the rest to the refridgerator.
+Pour half of the mixture into the ice cream maker, returning the rest to the refrigerator.

 Once the churning ice cream mixture resembles thick soft-serve ice cream, 15-25 minutes.